JamilleN/portable-portfolio/public/content/Experience.md

 - Badges:
   - Other [grey]
 - List Items:
-  - Worked on all aspects of the project lifecycle, methodology design and proposal, through questionnaire writing and fieldwork, to analysis, reporting and client presentations
+  - Collaborated with colleagues on all aspects of the research project lifecycle.
-  - Contributed to client meetings as an active participant in delivering superior client service
+  - Contributed to client meetings as an active participant in delivering superior client service.
-  - Managed field suppliers to ensure that projects are delivered on time and on budget
+  - Managed field suppliers to ensure that projects are delivered on time and on budget.